delendum-xyz/delendum.xyz/_posts/2022-10-12-a-brief-taxonomy-of-circuit-compilation-strategies.md

 __________________________________

-_If you’re interested in further discussions on this topic or working together on this subject, please consider joining our [group chat](https://t.me/+9WAAmCpPRadjOTNh) or reach out to us at research@delendum.xyz._
+_If you are interested in working together on this subject, please consider applying to our [fellowship program](https://delendum.xyz/fellow).
+If you’re interested in further discussions on this topic, please consider joining our [group chat](https://t.me/+9WAAmCpPRadjOTNh) or reach out to us at research@delendum.xyz._